Sheffield United Condemn Vile Racist Abuse Suffered By David McGoldrick

 The Irish striker’s club were quick to condemn the abuse and show their support for McGoldrick who shared the message with the caption “2020 and this is life.”

-“As a club we will support David McGoldrick and will do all we can to find the perpetrator of this disgusting message,” they said in a statement on Twitter.
+“As a club, we will support David McGoldrick and will do all we can to find the perpetrator of this disgusting message,” they said in a statement.

 “We will work with the relevant authorities to ensure the person behind this post is brought to justice.
 This cannot continue.
 Something needs to change.”